nsaunders/demitasse/README.md

   or
 * a record defining multiple rulesets.

+As with similar libraries, CSS property names are written in camel-case, e.g.
+`backgroundColor`.
+Vendor-prefixed property names are written in Pascal case, e.g. `WebkitAppearance`.

+A special `animationKeyframes` property can be used to create a `@keyframes` rule automatically in the context in which it is used.
+This replaces the `animationName` property, which can still be used if you would like to reference a `@keyframes` rule defined elsewhere.

+Nested rulesets are also supported.
+Nested selectors can use `&` to reference the parent class name, e.g. `&:hover` or `& + &`.

 #### Return

 In the former case, the `css` function returns a generated class name, which you